Safety and Welfare Policy statement ...........................................................................

 12. Display Screen Equipment

-Under the Health and Safety (Display Screen Equipment) 1992 Heads of Departments and Senior Managers are responsible for ensuring that:
+Under the Health and Safety (Display Screen Equipment) 1992 the Safeguarding Lead is responsible for ensuring that:

 (a) Risk Assessment of all workstations for the purpose of assessing the health and safety risks to users are exposed.